โš›๏ธAtomic Physics

 Gamma Decay

-• Emits high-energy photons (gamma rays) typically in the keV to MeV range—pure electromagnetic radiation with no mass or charge
+• Emits high-energy photons (gamma rays), typically in the keV to MeV range.
+These are pure electromagnetic radiation with no mass or charge

-Compare: Gamma decay vs. Alpha/Beta decay—gamma emission changes only the energy state of the nucleus while alpha and beta decays change nuclear composition.
-Remember: gamma decay never appears alone as the primary decay mode; it accompanies other decays to carry away excess energy.
+Compare: Gamma decay vs. Alpha/Beta decay: gamma emission changes only the energy state of the nucleus, while alpha and beta decays change nuclear composition.
+Gamma decay never appears alone as the primary decay mode; it accompanies other decays to carry away excess energy.

 Nuclear Fragmentation